+Friday, October 15, 2021

+Serving Killingly since 2006

-Friday, October 15, 2021 Serving Eastford, Pomfret & Woodstock since 2005 Complimentary to homes by request Westfield Avenue plans take shape as vote approaches
+Complimentary to homes by request

+Westfield Avenue plans take shape as vote approaches

-Photos Courtesy Projections of what the front of the new Killingly Community Center could look like at Westfield Avenue.
+Projections of what the front of the new Killingly Community Center could look like at Westfield Avenue.
 BY JASON BLEAU CONTRIBUTING WRITER KILLINGLY - The potential renovation of the old Killingly High School on Westfield Avenue goes to the voters next month and public information sessions are being held throughout October to prepare voters for the big decision.
 The first of three public informational meetings was held on Saturday, Oct.
 9 where citizens were presented with the conceptual plans for the renovations of the Westfield Avenue facility which is currently utilized for school district offices, storage for a local food bank, an EASTCONN special education day treatment program and other purposes.
 In 2018, Killingly worked with a firm to provide a cost analysis of the projected cost of renovations to the current Community Center on Broad Street.
 In March of 2019 the Town Council requested the Town Manager evaluate existing building options for the center which has experienced a variety of infrastructure issues including water heating problems, pipe failures, air conditioning issues in the theater space and even a squirrel infestation.
-In March of 2021, the Town Council officially requested that the Community Center be added to the renovation plans for the Westfield Avenue building rather than renovating Broad Street or building a completely new A PowerPoint presentation has been made available on the town's website and Facebook page showcasing the proposals for converting the old school into a Community Center including designating the old classrooms on both floors for storage, camp activities, fitness programs, offices, and other uses.
+In March of 2021, the Town Council officially requested that the Community Center be added to the renovation plans for the Westfield Avenue building rather than renovating Broad Street or building a completely new facility.
+A PowerPoint presentation has been made availstorage, camp activities, fitness programs, offices, and other uses.
 Several building improvements would need to be made on Westfield Avenue including work to the roof, windows, HVAC and boiler system, electrical and fire panels, and ADA compliance changes.
 All of these would be required with or without the move of the Community Center.
-Essentially the project would see much of the school converted to a variety of civic, learning, meeting and public gathering facilities meeting current uses while also expanding the use of the old classrooms to other commu- The cost projections presented included comparisons to building a new facility altogether for roughly \$50 million, renovating the Please Read WESTFIELD AVE, page A3 Students beautify Windham during Day of Caring WILLIMANTIC - Eastern Connecticut State University's Center for Community Engagement held its annual Day of Caring special event on Oct.
-2. In collaboration with the University of Connecticut (UConn) and sponsored by United Way of Central and Northeastern Connecticut, the Day of Caring deployed student volunteers throughout the Windham community to fulfill gardening, cleaning, maintenance work and other beautification projects.
+Essentially the project would see much of the school converted to a variety of civic, learning, meeting and public gathering facilities meeting current uses while also expanding the use of the old classrooms to other community programs.
+Students beautify Windham during Day of Caring WILLIMANTIC - Eastern Connecticut State University's Center for Community Engagement held its annual Day of Caring special event on Oct.
+2. In collaboration with the University of Connecticut (UConn) and sponsored by United Way of Central and Northeastern Connecticut, the Day of Caring deployed student volunteers throughout the Windham community to fulfill gardening, cleaning, mainte- WILLIMANTIC - Eastern nance work and other beautifionnecticut State University's cation projects.

 With 68 Eastern students and 17 UConn students, the day began at 8:30 a.m. with a gathering at Eastern's Clock Tower to hand out event t-shirts and determine assignments.
-The Day of Caring was organized by CCE Special Events Coordinator Lexie Mastroianni "Due to COVID-19 we were all Please Read CARING, page A5 Familiar candidates highlight First Selectman race in Thompson
+The Day of Caring was organized by CCE Special Events Coordinator Lexie Mastroianni '21.
+"Due to COVID-19 we were all Please Read CARING, page A5 Familiar candidates highlight First Selectman race in Thompson